godot-rust/gdext/ReadMe.md

 minor and accompanied by migration guides.
 Our [crates.io releases][crates-io] adhere to SemVer, but lag a bit behind the `master` branch.
 See also [API stability] in the book.

 The vast majority of Godot APIs have been mapped to Rust.
-The current focus lies on a more natural Rust experience and enable more design patterns that come in handy for day-to-day game development.
+The current development focus lies on a more natural Rust experience, to enable design patterns that come in handy for day-to-day game development.
 To counter bugs, we use an elaborate CI suite including clippy, unit tests, engine integration tests and memory sanitizers.
 Even hot-reload is tested!

 At the moment, there is experimental support for [Wasm], [Android] and [iOS], but documentation and tooling is still lacking.